chalmerlowe/intro_to_sprinting/class_materials/lesson_01_intro_to_the_workshop.md

 [ ] clean up the prerequisites
 [ ] add a link to basic commandline tutorial

-This intro has several key sections.
-The beginning is a general intro.
-The next section is intended for instructors to enable them to prep for the workshop.
-The last section is intended for students to help them prep for the workshop.
+Welcome to the **Introduction to Open Source Workshop**.
+Participants are expected to walk away with enough knowledge to be able to participate in a typical open source project.
+The workshop has a mixture of hands-on and lecture/demo, with the focus on hands-on.
+This introduction document outlines general expectations.
+It also includes a section for instructors to orient them on running the workshop and a section for students to help them prep for the workshop.

 # What to expect